Bachelor of Science Degree, Business Major

 Writing and communication classes allow students to put these philosophies into practice for print, radio, television, and Internet venues.
 For hands-on experience in advertising and public relations, students plan, promote, and oversee the annual Thanksgiving Turkey Bowl collegian soccer championship, which draws over 6,000 spectators.

 A built-in graphic design minor helps students learn effective advertising principles using industry-standard design software and computers.
 Students create advertising campaigns, design promotional publications and websites, and collaborate with local businesses to advertise in College publications.

 This thorough, balanced program equips students with a comprehensive set of skills valued by prospective employers.

 I chose to major in Advertising/Public Relations at PCC, and graphic design is automatically built in as a minor.
 I am thankful that PCC trained me to do both professions well.
 PCC prepared me by training me to be detailed in my work.
 The advertising/design faculty always held such a high standard in classes.

 —Karen M. (’08 grad)

 the Louisiana Budget Project

-Beginning fall 2017, students enrolled in 300- or 400-level art courses will be required to own a personal laptop for use in class.
-An Adobe Creative Cloud subscription will also be required.
+Students enrolled in 300- or 400-level art courses are required to own a personal laptop for use in class.
+An Adobe Creative Cloud subscription is also required.
 Laptop specifications must meet minimum Adobe Creative Cloud system requirements.